tentaclius/dwm_sxp_layout/README.md

 TODO:

-- Support for windows margin/borders.
+- [x] Add an empty frame placeholder.
-- Add an empty frame placeholder.
+- [ ] Support for windows margin/borders.
-- Floating configuration for the containers (h, v, m).
+- [ ] Floating configuration for the containers (h, v, m).
 Currently the floating mode only works for **c** element.
-- Empty container to hide the leftover windows.
+- [ ] Empty container to hide the leftover windows.
-- Provide a reasonable default for sxp layout.
+- [ ] Provide a reasonable default for sxp layout.
-- Perhaps, some syntax improvements, e.g. replace `(nth ...)` with something quicker.
+- [ ] Perhaps, some syntax improvements, e.g. replace `(nth ...)` with something quicker.

 # Examples